Quantile Regression with Censoring and Endogeneity: Introduction

-Our work is also closely related to Ma and Koenker (2006). \ They considered identification and estimation of quantile effects without censoring using a parametric control variable. \ Their parametric assumptions rule out the use of nonadditive models with infinite dimensional parameters in the first stage, such as quantile and distribution regression models in the first stage. \ In contrast, our approach is specifically designed to handle the latter, and in doing so, it puts the first stage and second stage models on the equally flexible footing. \ Allowing for a nonadditive infinite dimensional control variable makes the analysis of the asymptotic properties of our estimator very delicate and requires developing new proof techniques. \ In particular, we need to deal with control variable estimators depending on random functions that do not live in Donsker classes. \ We address this difficulty approximating these functions with sufficient degree of accuracy by smoother functions that live in Donsker classes. \ In the case of quantile and distribution regression, we carry out this approximation by smoothing the empirical quantile regression and distribution regression processes using third order kernels.
+Our work is also closely related to Ma and Koenker (2006). \ They considered identification and estimation of quantile effects without censoring using a parametric control variable. \ Their parametric assumptions rule out the use of nonadditive models with infinite dimensional parameters in the first stage, such as quantile and distribution regression models. \ In contrast, our approach is specifically designed to handle the latter, and in doing so, it puts the first stage and second stage models on equally flexible footing. \ Allowing for a nonadditive infinite dimensional control variable makes the analysis of the asymptotic properties of our estimator very delicate and requires developing new proof techniques because of the difficulties discussed above.

-For models with censoring, the literature is more sparse.
-Smith and Blundell (1986) pioneered the use of the control variable approach to estimate a triangular parametric additive model for the conditional mean. \ More recently, Blundell and Powell (2007) proposed an alternative censored quantile instrumental variable estimator that assumes additive errors in the first stage.
-Our estimator allows for a more flexible nonadditive first stage specification.